 When the Buffer team originally set this up, they sent a tweet out to their followers containing the card and then pinned the tweet to the top of their Twitter profile.
 The result?
 They received 182 new email subscribers that they could send their latest content too.

-How you can implement this: Setting up Twitter lead generation cards is quite easy and you can see a comprehensive, step by step guide here.
+How you can implement this: Setting up Twitter lead generation cards is quite easy.
 Best of all, they can be integrated directly into your Campaign Monitor account so that any subscribers you gain automatically go into your chosen list.

 Direct marketers have known for years that the P.S. line is one of the most-read elements of direct mail pieces, yet it is far less common to see it used in digital content like blog posts or emails.